thpatch/Universal-THCRAP-Launcher/README.md

 ## Adding/Updating Languages
 The language files are in the [langs folder](https://github.com/thpatch/Universal-THCRAP-Launcher/tree/master/langs).
 Just send a push request, and I will have a look-trough and will accept the push request.

+## Licensing
+JSON.Net is licensed under the MIT license